AstroDMx Capture - Technical Help

 Any procedures suggested on this website should be used carefully and will be at the users risk.
 Performing these procedures implies acceptance that the responsibility is with the user and the author of this website will not be held responsible for any problems arising from the use of these procedures.

-If the software fails to run then drop to a command prompt and execute the following commands.
+If the software fails to run then start a terminal session and execute the following commands.
 The error messages will show what is causing the problem, for example, if you have missing dependencies.

-If the software throws a segmentation fault on startup (discovered from the procedure above) and you have had a previous version installed then you might have to delete the configuration file as detailed below and then rerun the software.
+If the software throws a segmentation fault on startup (discovered from the procedure above) and you have had a previous version of AstroDMx Capture installed, then you might have to delete the configuration files as detailed below.
+All versions higher than 0.50.x use a different configuration model which will make the following procedure obsolete once you have upgraded.

 Some Linux distributions do not support SELinux.
 While AstroDMx Capture does not directly use SELinux, it does require the libselinux.so.1 library to run.
 If you have such a distribution then you will need to use my dummy SELinux library; details of which follow: